 - Break of Gait. - Freeze up in spins or rollbacks.
-A freeze up is any time the lateral movement of horse's shoulders is completely stopped and has to be restarted to complete the maneuver.

-- 3) In trot in patterns, failure to stop or walk before executing a canter departure. - 4) In run in patterns, failure to be at a canter before first marker. - 5) Failure to completely pass a specified marker before initiating a stop. - 6) Using two hands on a curb bit or using more than on finger between split reins or any finger between romal reins will result in a two point run content deduction each time there is a violation.
-The free hand may be used to straighten excess rein at any place a horse is allowed to be completely stopped during a pattern. - 7) Jogging more than two strides to start circles or exit rollbacks.
+A freeze up is any time the lateral movement of horse's shoulders is completely stopped and has to be restarted to complete the maneuver. - 3.
+In trot in patterns, failure to stop or walk before executing a canter departure. - 4.
+In run in patterns, failure to be at a canter before first marker. - 5.
+Failure to completely pass a specified marker before initiating a stop. - 6.
+Using two hands on a curb bit or using more than on finger between split reins or any finger between romal reins will result in a two-point run content deduction each time there is a violation.
+The free hand may be used to straighten excess rein at any place a horse is allowed to be completely stopped during a pattern. - 7.
+Over or under spinning of more than one-fourth turn. - 8.
+Jogging more than two strides to start circles or exit rollbacks.

-One point Deduction:
+One-point Deduction:

-1) Each time a horse is out of lead .
+Each time a horse is out of lead.
 Penalties are cumulative for each occurrence and each one-fourth circle.